 Services: Technical Assistance, Monitoring, Evaluation, and Research, Program Development, Training, Capacity Development

-Technical Expertise: Human Resources Management, Health Service Delivery, Health Systems Strengthening, HIV, Maternal Health, Research, Monitoring, and Evaluation, Youth & Adolescent Health/OVC
+Technical Expertise: Universal Health Coverage, HIV, Human Resources Management, Maternal Health, Research, Monitoring, and Evaluation, Youth & Adolescent Health/OVC

 Approximately 250,000 children are living with HIV in Tanzania and 1.3 million children have been orphaned by AIDS.
 AIDS is a leading cause of death among young people, particularly adolescent girls and young women (AGYW).
 A lack of human resources in the health and social welfare sectors has made it difficult to provide adequate services to people affected by the epidemic; Tanzania has only 44% of the required human resources for health.

 Through the Tanzania Community Health and Social Welfare Systems Strengthening Program (CHSSP), JSI and partners works with the government of Tanzania to strengthen the country’s health and social welfare system and ensure there are human resources to provide services at the community level in 84 districts.
 CHSSP helps to control Tanzania’s HIV epidemic by expanding social services to vulnerable populations, with a special focus on AGYW, most vulnerable children (MVC), and people living with HIV (PLHIV).
 The project's work is guided by the government of Tanzania and PEPFAR 3.0 priorities in accordance with the UNAIDS Fast Track Strategy.